 Whether you are a history enthusiast or not, the magnificence of Ephesus will leave you amazed at the sheer brilliance and forward thinking of Roman Times.
-The work of archaeologists who rediscovered and excavated the site in the 1860s, this open-air museum now allows tourists from around the world to see what life was like in an ancient Greek city.
+The work of archaeologists who rediscovered and started excavating the site in the 1860s, this open-air museum now allows tourists from around the world to see what life was like in an ancient Greek city.

-Step back in time with a walk down Marble Street and imagine watching great drama unfold at the Great Theatre, which has the capacity to seat 24,000, making the O2 Arena look fairly mediocre in comparison.
+Step back in time with a walk down Marble Street and imagine watching great drama unfold at the Great Theatre, which has the capacity to seat 24,000, making the O2 Arena in London look fairly mediocre in comparison.
 At the end of the street near the theatre entry is the Hellenistic Fountain, small but beautiful, the fountain was built in the 2nd century AD, making it one of the oldest Ephesus structures.

-A pilgrimage place for Christians
+A Pilgrimage Place for Christians

-It’s amazing to think that what you see at Ephesus is just a small glimpse into an ancient world, as there is said to be around 80% of this city still to be uncovered.
-Delve into the past and create your own piece of holiday history by touring Ephesus on your Turkish holiday.
+For a spiritual encounter like no other, visit the Church of the Virgin Mary, where it is said Mary lived her last days.
+Declared by Pope John-Paul II as a pilgrimage place for Catholics in the 1980s, it is another excellent example of beautiful Roman architecture.
+It’s amazing to think that what you see at Ephesus is just a small glimpse into an ancient world, as there is said to be around 80% of this city, still to be uncovered.
+Delve into the past and create your own piece of holiday history by touring Ephesus on your Turkish getaway.

-Perfect holiday accommodation
+Perfect holiday Accommodation

+Cesme is a sea-side resort town, located on the gorgeous Aegean coast.
+With a fantastic atmosphere and its proximity to nearby sites like Ephesus, Cesme is an idyllic spot to enjoy a beach escape in Turkey.
 The Radisson Blu Resort & Spa, Cesme offers holiday accommodation with gorgeous views, on-site spa, and indoor and outdoor pools.
-After a day of sightseeing just sit back, relax and enjoy all the world-class amenities on offer at this gorgeous beach resort hotel in Cesme.
+After a day of sightseeing just sit back, relax and enjoy all the freshly prepared meal made with local Aegean ingredients at Element Restaurant in this gorgeous beach resort hotel in Cesme.